vburlbl/cleantalk-spam-protect/readme.txt

 * JetPack Contact form.
 * WooCommerce review form.

-= Protection from manual spam =
-For manual spam filtering plugin evaluates the relevance of the comments text according to the subject and the content of the blog.
-Relevance is determined by keyword and topic of each keyword separately.
-Comments which have been tested for manual spam are automatically published in the blog.

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>
 * The Best Content Editor plugin <a href="http://wordpress.org/plugins/zedity/">Zedity</a>